Damned Marram: Not All Grass Is Good For Your Surfing

 The establishment of taller dunes also locks in sand and vegetation creating permanence in a zone that has for millenia been in flux.
 Recently there has been consternation from surfers at North Narrabeen where Birdwood Dune has built up to an unprecedented height.
 Similar worries have been expressed at Woonona near Wollongong, where the local dune is now heavily vegetated.
 The sand contained in both those dunes, and many others around the coast, should be moving between the beach and the surf zone.

-The result is an abundance of sand above the high tide mark and less sand below it.
+The result is an abundance of sand above the high tide mark and less sand below it - read: deeper sand banks.

 Of course, the reason councils and community groups persist with Marram grass is because it is excellent at stabilising dunes and protecting expensive properties behind it.
-And although it's an introduced species it manages to balance the ever-changing coastal interface to a degree that most people – save the odd grumble from surfers like us – are happy with.
+And although it's an introduced species it manages to balance the ever-changing coastal interface to a degree that most people – save the odd grumbling surfer like us – are happy with.

 Just don't ever say that the coast is in its original condition. //CRAIG BROKENSHA & STU NETTLE